omkar1610/NNA-3/Assignment 2/readme.md

 # Run the code:

 - Extract everything to a folder and run the commands mentioned below for the result.
 - `mlp.py` is the class and should be imported to use the model.
-This depends on `numpy` library for basic vector operations.
+This depends on `numpy` library for basic vector operations, `matplotlib` for plotting and `sklearn.metrics` for log loss computation.

 # MLP Class: